-The Moon Festival or Harvest Moon Festival, is a celebration in the spirit of gratitude, associated with the full moon.
+The Harvest Moon Festival or Moon Festival, is a celebration in the spirit of gratitude, associated with the full moon.
 This holiday is an observance of the harvest, a time of thanksgiving, and joyful reunions with loved ones.

-The Moon Festival (it has several names) is held on the 15th day of the 8th month of the lunar calendar with a full moon at night.
+This Mid-Autumn Festival (it has several names) is held on the 15th day of the 8th month of the lunar calendar with a full moon at night.
 Thereby it’s equivalent is late September to early October.

 The origin of the Harvest Moon Festival has several stories behind it.
 Probably the most famous and widely accepted tale is the romantic folklore about the lovers Hou Yi and Chang’e.
 Please note: there are a few different versions of the following story.

-As a skilled archer Hou Yi earned an elixir of immortality from the Jade Emperor for helping save the planet.
+As a skilled archer, Hou Yi earned an elixir of immortality from the Jade Emperor for helping save the planet.
 There had been 10 suns in the sky burning the earth and Hoy Yi shot down 9 suns thereby saving the planet and the people.